smolijar/gitwiki-thesis/src/analysis/persona.md

 They are working in an IDE or coding editor and are very efficient using it.
 It is best to let them work in their natural environment.
 Dump and Lump know selected LML by heart and are skilled at reading it from source code, as well as writing it, without fancy visualization tools.
-They are familiar with VCS principals and use one on their daily bases when coding in team.
+They are familiar with VCS principals and use one on their daily bases when coding in the team.

 Reviewer Rump is not a developer and just checks for readability, typos, etc.
 He is making subtle changes in the manual.